Lissy93/dashy/docs/widgets.md

 ### Pi Hole Queries v6

 Shows top queries that were blocked and allowed by [Pi-Hole](https://pi-hole.net/).
+Use this version of the widget if you have a v6+ Pi-Hole instance.

 <p align="center"><img width="400" src="https://i.ibb.co/pXR0bdQ/pi-hole-queries.png" /></p>